-Parks and Open Spaces belonging to us are managed by the Senior Parks and Green Space Officer Officer and three Green Space Officers, and site maintenance is undertaken by the contractors Continental Landscapes Ltd for the parks and Smart Cut Limited for the open spaces and verges.
+Our Parks and Open Spaces are managed by the Senior Parks and Green Space Officer and three Green Space Officers.
+Site maintenance is undertaken by contractors Continental Landscapes Ltd for the parks and Smart Cut Limited for the open spaces and verges.

 To achieve these standards:

 - The main parks are litter picked daily.

 - Litter bins are emptied daily (twice a day in summer in the main parks).

 - Grass is cut weekly in the summer and in some areas the cuttings are collected and in others are left, as is suitable to the particular section of the park.

 - Play equipment is inspected weekly by the contractors, operational three month's inspection by our officers, and annually by a registered outside inspector.